Troy Wilson (defensive lineman)

-Troy Ethan Wilson (born November 22, 1970) is an American former professional football defensive lineman who played in the National Football League (NFL).
+Troy Ethan Wilson (born November 22, 1970) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
 Wilson had a seven-year career playing defensive end for the San Francisco 49ers, Denver Broncos, New Orleans Saints, and Chicago Bears.

-Wilson attended Pittsburg State University from 1989 to 1992, helping Pittsburg State win the 1991 NCAA Division II national championship.
+Wilson played college football for the Pittsburg State Gorillas from 1989 to 1992, helping them win the 1991 NCAA Division II national championship.

 He was selected by the 49ers in the seventh round (194th overall) of the 1993 NFL draft.
 Wilson was a member of the 49ers Super Bowl championship team in 1994.

 Wilson played for the Tampa Bay Storm in the Arena Football League (AFL) in 2002 and 2003.
 He was a member of the 2003 Arena Bowl championship team.